-The Department for Women and Gender Equality is launching the initiative, National Conversations on Gender Equality with Young Canadians.
+Women and Gender Equality Canada launched the initiative, National Conversations on Gender Equality with Young Canadians.

 National Conversations on Gender Equality with Young Canadians will expand and amplify youth-led dialogue about behaviours and attitudes that perpetuate gender inequality, and support action for long-term change.

-To spearhead the initiative, the Department has identified youth from across Canada to form the Youth Working Group on Gender Equality (YWG).
+To spearhead the initiative, we identified youth from across Canada to form the Youth Working Group on Gender Equality (YWG).
 The working group is made up of young Canadians who are passionate and engaged, and who will lead initiatives to advance gender equality in Canada.

 The Youth Working Group on Gender Equality’s members are:

 Allison is a proven young leader from Manitoba with expertise in youth activism and gender-based violence prevention.
 She was a founding Director of Students for Consent Culture, a student-led gender-based violence prevention movement where she currently serves as Education Coordinator.
 Allison is a sought after speaker on mental health with Jack.org and is currently the Sexual Violence and Resource Specialist at the University of Manitoba.
 She will be starting her J.D. in September, 2019.

 Amanda is a gender advocate and program developer from Yellowknife who works to advance gender equality for everyone in the North.
 She has created feminist gender-based programming that apresses gender inequality and gender-based violence in the North.
 Amanda’s work has led her to speak on the international stage about gender inequality and the intersections of race, class, ability and how those living in rural areas within the Northwest Territories are affected by these intersections.